 But lidar’s hardware can be challenging to set up—calibrating for the center of gravity and measuring the lever arms requires a tremendous amount of precision.Ground control is a necessary part of surveying, no matter which technology you’re using.
 In the past, lidar had the advantage of not requiring ground control points, which saved legwork and time.
 However, with Propeller PPK, it’s essentially the same setup workflow as lidar: just set up your base and fly.

 Data capture and processing

-The time expended on drone-based lidar and PPK drone surveying is on par.
-Neither system requires traditional ground control setup, just a base station on the ground to for data correction.
+The time you’ll expend on drone-based lidar and PPK drone surveying is comparable.
+Neither system requires a traditional ground control setup—just a base station on the ground for data correction.

 In some ways, lidar is easier to process simply because it is less detailed than photo-based datasets.
-However, there is no cloud-based lidar processing on the market at present, you have to do it yourself.
-That takes in-house software and computing hardware, as well as a specialist who can properly render and correct that raw data.
+However, there is no cloud-based lidar processing on the market at present; you have to do it yourself.
+That requires in-house software and computing hardware, as well as a specialist who can adequately render and correct all of that raw data.

-Cloud-based data processing saves you and your team time, money, and headaches
+Cloud-based data processing saves you time, money, and hassle

-With Propeller, all you need to do is upload your drone photos, you base station data, and tell us what coordinate system you’re working in—we do the rest.
-Our processing software delivers you a 3D site survey 24 hours later.
+With Propeller, all you need to do is upload your drone images and base station data, and tell us what coordinate system you’re working in—we’ll handle the rest.
+Our processing software delivers you an accurate 3D site model 24 hours later.